librarycollection/KNN/README.md

 ##Load training and test data
 We are loading two CSV files, each file has a set of points - one file has already been classified while the other has not.
-We load the input data in a Python dictionary so each (x,y) tuple corresponds to a classification.
+We load the input data in a Python dictionary so each (x,y) tuple corresponds to a classification group.
 The unclassified data is entered as a list of tuples for the time being.

 ```
 import csv